ValenMR/linked-list/README.md

 ## Beginning 🚀

-_This repository can be cloned without any problem and create your own scripts from it, to add changes or improvements first create an issues._
+_This repository can be cloned without any problem and create your own scripts from it, to add changes or improvements first create an "issue"._

 ### Pre-requisites 📋